versalitas/Sprint4/README.md

 PUT /players/:id updates a players name

-GET/players return list of all Players with winPercentage
+GET /players return list of all Players with winPercentage

 POST /games/:id player(id) cast the dice